nemster/fund_manager/README.md

 ## Actors and badges

 ### Unauthenticated user
-A user can only exchange his fund units for whatever coin the contract will give him (or ask to swap it for a specific coin).
+A user can exchange his fund units for whatever coin the contract will give him (or ask to swap it for a specific coin).
 The exchanged fund units are burned.
 The withdraw happens taking funds from only one DeFi protocol.
 If there's not enough liquidity in any protocol the unused fund units will be returned to the user; the user can execute new withdrawals to convert them too.